dharmeshb/RallyRuleBasedReminder/README.md

 # RallyRuleBasedReminder
 Are you facing issue like, your developers do forget to put vital information in rally for defects they fixed?
 Like FIXED IN BUILD or Resolution Description.
-In heathcare industry, software audits are very common and such informations are important only for SQEs but such audits.
+In heathcare industry, software audits are very common and such informations are important not only for SQEs but for auditors too.

 Take a look of wiki page where i did mention more informations on what this tool is and how can you use it.